vncinitconfig - VNC® Server setup utility

 - Regenerates a private key for the root user.
 This key determines the identity of VNC Server in Service Mode and of the VNC Server in Virtual Mode daemon.
 Note you should ideally find out why the private key is missing or corrupt before performing this operation.

 - Clears up old files related to licensing.

 - Installs an init file for the VNC Server in Service Mode or VNC Server in Virtual Mode daemon respectively.
-This will be a SystemV-style init script, systemd unit file, or Solaris Service Management Facility manifest as appropriate.
-See vncserver-x11-serviced(1), vncserver-virtuald(1).
+This will be a SystemV-style init script or systemd unit file as appropriate.
+See vncserver-x11-serviced, vncserver-virtuald.

 - Registers the VNC backend with CUPS, on platforms where the VNC backend cannot be installed directly in the CUPS directory.

-- Attempts to register SELinux modules on systems with SELinux binaries.
-Required for the VNC Server in Service Mode and Virtual Mode daemons and printing.
-Note this command is not run as part of
+- Attempts to register SELinux modules that have been compiled onto the system.
+Required for the VNC Server in Service Mode and Virtual Mode daemons.
+Note this command is not run as part of -install-defaults.